matinas/myhomevr/README.md

 ## A bit more information

+- _Animated Virtual Character_: the included virtual character is interactive, being possible to talk with him and answer his questions by nodding or shaking our head.
 - _Materials and Textures_: the floor has a material which has a parquet texture associated and the corresponding normal map so to achieve some roughness in parquet's wood.
 Also the walls, the ceiling and the objects from the Simple Home Stuff package has their own material.
 All of the materials uses the Standard shader to render the object though.
 - _Scale_: I've tried the scale both in Google Cardboard and HTC Vive and the room and all the objects seems to be pretty much life-size.
 Furthermore, to define the camera position to be used in the mobile VR headset I used the HTC Vive tracking as a helper, so to hardcode a real world camera position which corresponds to my height (after headset donned).
 - _Lighting_: : I added a few point lights, two on the room's ceiling , another one on the floor lamp near the two-folded door, one in the main corridor and one in each of the rooms.
 Take into account that some of them are not well perceived when using mobile VR due to the graphics optimizations Unity does to get it to work efficiently.